berislav-vidakovic/Games/Readme.md

 ## CI/CD pipelines

+### Github workflow for frontend yml

+  - GitHub creates a fresh, isolated virtual machine (Ubuntu runner).
+It starts empty — the repo is cloned, but nothing else exists

+  - Inside that environment, npm install creates a node_modules folder which lives inside the ephemeral runner’s filesystem

+  - After npm run build, the dist folder is generated

+  - The next step (scp) transfers only the dist folder to the server

+  - After the workflow completes VM is destroyed and he temporary node_modules folder is deleted automatically when the runner finishes

-Move the build+deploy script from local env into a pipeline
+### Move the build+deploy script from local env into a pipeline

   - runs on GitHub whenever code pushed
   - local env and human launch is no longer required to build or copy files to the server